artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

 :py:meth:`~sbs_utils.tickdispatcher.TickDispatcher.do_interval` will schedule to run multiple times or continuously.

-Both methods take the simulation used to track the start time, a callback function, a a delay time. do_interval additionally optionally takes the number of times it should run.
+Both methods take the simulation used to track the start time, a callback function, a delay time. do_interval additionally optionally takes the number of times it should run.
 The default is None, which is meant to indicate run continuously.

 The callback functions will receive the simulation and the task as arguments.
 Class methods used as a callback will receive 'self' as the first argument.

 Example: run a function once
 ---------------------------------
-The following fill run the function after 5 seconds.
+The following will run the function after 5 seconds.

 .. code-block:: python